Community Resource Centre

 Often the stigma around mental illness and suicide prevents people from reaching out and seeking support during times of crisis.
 When we start the conversation about suicide, we can positively impact those who may not be ready to talk about it.
 In starting the conversation, we become supportive allies in their journey.

-Jacket Racket (September - October)Donations are being accepted for new or gently used winter wear (coats, snowsuits, hats, mitts, scarves) for children and adults.
+Jacket Racket (September - October)Donations are accepted for new or gently used winter wear (coats, snowsuits, hats, mitts, scarves) for children and adults.
 Donations can be dropped off at City Hall and other places around the community.
 Those in need of warm winter clothing can contact the Community Resource Centre for pick up times (403) 207-7079.
 More info here.

 Are you wondering where to go for help with a health issue?
 Looking to get involved in a community club, association, or recreation group?
 Or trying to figure out the school system?
 The updated Community Resources booklet lists contact information and websites for a variety of programs and services in Chestermere and area, as well as organizations that provide service to Chestermere and area residents.